 University of Utah Health Neuromonitoring Technician in SALT LAKE CITY, Utah

-The Neuromonitoring Technician will observe patients via video and EEG monitoring.
-Performing electrode application, and ensure patient safety during clinically significant events, and other related duties associated with neurodiagnostic procedures under direct supervision.
+This position will observe patients via video and EEG monitoring.
+The incumbent will be performing electrode application, ensure patient safety during clinically significant events, and other related duties associated with neurodiagnostic procedures, under direct supervision.

 Observes patients via video monitoring to identify and note ictal events.

 Alerts appropriate personnel to the occurrence of each seizure event and calls the appropriate personnel to assist when problems occur.

 Adjusts video equipment to keep patients in view and in focus.

 Oversees the adequate function of the EEG recording equipment and maintain integrity of the monitoring procedure.

 Records observations and analyzes test data to ensure appropriate data is collected.

 Maintains lab equipment, ensures room is clean, institutes quality control procedures.